lvisintini/imperial-assault-data/README.md

  - one with the high-res images.

 I do not know what would be the best way to distribute this assets, but I'm open to suggestions.

+There are also examples of how to use this data inside the `examples` folder.

 ## Bugs / Issues / Suggestions